 Each day, in every role, a person makes decisions that determine whether or not they will be successful.
 Your strategist may be making decisions about how to most appropriately leverage a budget, while your development manager maybe determining the way to most profitably re-use code.
 Identifying these decisions and the related critical thinking skills is necessary.
 Finding evidence that a candidate can make these types of decisions successfully is crucial.

 Can this person conduct the communications necessary to be successful in the role?

 In every role, a person must communicate to be successful.
 Your UX lead may be selling people who can’t even spell “UX” on best practices, while your analytics lead is educating your designers on how to use data to improve conversion rates.
 Understanding what must be communicated successfully and to whom is critical, especially in a high speed, communications-centric setting like an agency.

-These four questions are a good start to help you expand your candidate pool.
+If you cannot find enough people with agency experience then these four questions will help you expand your candidate pool.
 What are some questions you ask when considering whether a person is likely to succeed in your agency?
 Let us know in the comments below.